oneapi-src/SYCLomatic/docs/_include_files/options_def.rst

        The tolerance values are passed to the Python math.isclose() function.
        If rel_tol is 0, then abs_tol is used as the tolerance.
 Conversely, if abs_tol is 0, then rel_tol is used.
-If both tolerances are 0, the floating point data must be exactly the same when compare.
+If both tolerances are 0, the floating point data must be exactly the same when compared.

 .. _end-codepin-report-block: